LukeShortCloud/rootpages/markdown/openstack.md

 ### Configurations - Keystone - API v3

 In Newton, the Keystone v2.0 API has been completely deprecated.
-It will be removed entirely from OpenStack in the "Q" release.
+It will be removed entirely from OpenStack in the `Queens` release.
 [1] It is possible to run both v2.0 and v3 at the same time but it's desirable to move towards the v3 standard.
 If both have to be enabled, services should be configured to use v2.0 or else problems can occur with v3's domain scoping.
 For disabling v2.0 entirely, Keystone's API paste configuration needs to have these lines removed (or commented out) and then the web server should be restarted.

 * /etc/keystone/keystone-paste.ini
     * [pipeline:public_api] pipeline = cors sizelimit url_normalize request_id admin_token_auth build_auth_context token_auth json_body ec2_extension public_service